Xmonero/oxen-mq/README.md

 For example, in oxend the categories described above have authentication levels of:

 - `system` - Admin
-- `sn` - ServiceNode
+- `sn` - MasterNode
-- `blink` - LocalServiceNode
+- `blink` - LocalMasterNode
 - `blockchain` - Basic

 ### Service Node authentication

-In order to handle ServiceNode authentication, OxenMQ uses an Allow callback invoked during connection to determine both whether to allow the connection, and to determine whether the incoming connection is an active service node.
+In order to handle MasterNode authentication, OxenMQ uses an Allow callback invoked during connection to determine both whether to allow the connection, and to determine whether the incoming connection is an active masternode.

 Note that this status persists for the life of the connection (i.e. it is not rechecked on each command invocation).
-If you require stronger protection against being called by decommissioned/deregistered service nodes from a connection established when the SN was active then the callback itself will need to verify when invoked.
+If you require stronger protection against being called by decommissioned/deregistered masternodes from a connection established when the SN was active then the callback itself will need to verify when invoked.

 ## Command aliases